Zero-Tang/NoirVisor/src/svm_core/readme.md

 - Event Injections.
 - RFlags, RIP, RSP, RAX registers.

+We may assume that uncached state is always dirty.
+If certain state is not marked as clean in L2C VMCB Clean Fields, that state is dirty.
+Dirty state should be synchronized to the L2T VMCB.
+Therefore, hypervisors that always leave VMCB-Clean Fields as zeros would suffer a great performance penalty.

 ## Devirtualize on-the-fly
 Since NoirVisor is possible to be unloaded before the nested hypervisor ends, it is necessary to put nested hypervisor directly onto the processor - that is, L1 becomes L0 and L2 becomes L1. <br>
 This is a suggestion for Nested Virtualization in NoirVisor.
 By now, algorithm design will not be made.
 After the Nested Virtualization feature completes, NoirVisor may refuse unloading as long as the nested hypervisor did not leave. <br>

+## Roadmap of Nested Virtualization
+Nested Virtualization in NoirVisor will be developped in three stages:
+- Simple Level (No NPT, single VMCB): Like [SimpleSvm](https://github.com/tandasat/SimpleSvm)
+- Intermediate (with NPT, single VMCB): Like [SimpleSvmHook](https://github.com/tandasat/SimpleSvmHook) or [NoirVisor](https://github.com/Zero-Tang/NoirVisor)
+- Advanced (with NPT, multiple VMCBs): Like [VMware Workstation](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html), [VirtualBox](https://www.virtualbox.org/), or Hyper-V.